entitiesofentities/msabuild/_includes/call-for-papers.md

 ## Amsterdam School of Cultural Analysis

-## Onderzoekschool Literatuurwetenschap# Deadlines:
+## Onderzoekschool Literatuurwetenschap

+##The English Department at Florida State University# Deadlines:

 ## Seminar and Workshop Proposals: 16 December 2016